anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 ## 11. Historical Data

-Historical data was required for machine learning.
+Historical data was required for machine learning and analysis.

 The project created a historical dataset by collecting and storing observations over time.

-The historical dataset was then used for:
+The historical dataset was used for:

-- Analysis
+* Exploratory analysis
-- Feature engineering
+* Feature engineering
-- Model training
+* Model training
-- Testing
+* Testing

 The final validated local dataset contained:

-- **8,401 valid rows**
+* **8,401 valid rows**
-- **28 features**
+* **28 columns**

-The dataset was checked for common data problems.
+The dataset was checked for common data-quality issues.

 The validation showed:

-- No missing feature values
+* No missing feature values
-- No duplicate datetime values
+* No duplicate datetime values

-This validation was important before moving towards model training and cloud storage.
+This validation was performed before model training and before attempting cloud-based feature storage.

 ---

 ## 12. Data Cleaning

-Before training the models, the data was checked and prepared.
+Before training the models, the collected data was checked and prepared.

 The cleaning process included:

-- Checking missing values
+* Checking for missing values
-- Checking duplicate timestamps
+* Checking for duplicate timestamps
-- Converting timestamps into the correct format
+* Converting timestamps into the correct format
-- Arranging data in chronological order
+* Arranging data in chronological order
-- Selecting useful columns
+* Selecting useful columns
-- Preparing numerical features
+* Preparing numerical features

-The goal was to make sure that the machine learning models received clean and consistent data.
+The objective was to ensure that the machine learning models received clean and consistent data.

 ---

 ## 13. Feature Engineering

-Feature engineering was one of the important parts of the project.
+Feature engineering was an important part of the project.

-Raw air-quality values alone were not enough.
-Additional features were created from the available data.
+Raw air-quality measurements alone were not considered sufficient to capture the temporal patterns in the data.
+Additional features were therefore created from the available observations.

-These features helped the machine learning models understand patterns in air quality over time.
+These features helped the machine learning models identify relationships and patterns in air quality over time.

-Examples of useful information included:
+Examples of information used for feature engineering included:

-- Pollutant values
+* Pollutant values
-- Previous AQI values
+* Previous AQI values
-- Historical/lagged values
+* Historical and lagged values
-- Time-related information
+* Time-related information
-- Rolling information
+* Rolling information
-- Other derived numerical features
+* Other derived numerical features

 The final production model used **26 features**.